-The NDIS Commission is an Australian Government agency which has been established to uphold the rights of, and promote the health, safety and wellbeing, of people with disability receiving NDIS supports or services.
+The NDIS Quality and Safeguards Commission is an independent agency established to improve the quality and safety of NDIS supports and services.

-They are the national regulator of providers of NDIS supports and services and are now established in all Australian states and territories other than WA.
+The national regulator of providers of NDIS supports and services is now established in all Australian states and territories other than WA.

 The NDIS Commission will: